Home ยป Recipes ยป side dishes

 Step three: Wash the butternut squash.
 Using a sharp knife, carefully cut the squash lengthwise into two long halves.
 Remove the center seeds and strings with the back of a spoon and discard them.

-Step five: Transfer the squash to a cutting board and allow them to cool for at least 10 minutes so you are able to touch them.
+Step five: Transfer the squash halves to a cutting board and allow them to cool for at least 10 minutes so you are able to touch them.

 Step six: Remove the skin by simply pulling it off and then cut the squash into small cubes.
 If desired, you can add the cubes along with avocado oil, garlic powder, maple syrup, salt, and pepper back into the pan, toss it all up, spread the pieces into an even layer, and roast for a few minutes in the oven.